openaps/AndroidAPSdocs/docs/EN/Getting-Started/Screenshots.md

 ### Section L
 * Details of wizard's bolus calculation.
 * You can deselect any that you do not want to include but you normally wouldn't want to.
-* For safety reasons the **TT box must be ticked manually** if you want the bolus wizard to calculate baes on an existing temporary target.
+* For safety reasons the **TT box must be ticked manually** if you want the bolus wizard to calculate based on an existing temporary target.

 #### Combinations of COB and IOB and what they mean
 * For safety reasons IOB boxed cannot be unticked when COB box is ticked as you might run the risk of too much insulin as AAPS is not accounting for what’s already given.